tzanis/1m-books-list/README.md

 # 1M Book list app
 ## About
-This is a simple angularJS application demonstrating a scrollable list of `1M books` with sorting and filtering features using `colection-repeat` from ionic project for the long list scrolling.
+This is a simple angularJS application demonstrating a scrollable list of `1M books` with sorting and filtering features using `collection-repeat` from ionic project for the long list scrolling.

 ## Instructions
 Just open index.html.
 No other step is required.